 The Yoorrook commission has a number of tasks.
-It is to establish an official public record of the impact of colonisation on First Peoples of Victoria - which is one line, isn't it; it is just one simple line but incredibly complex - develop a shared understanding among all Victorians of the impact of colonisation as well as the diversity, strength and resilience of First Peoples cultures; and make recommendations for healing, system reform and practical changes for laws, policy and education as well as matters to be included in future treaties.
+It is to establish an official public record of the impact of colonisation on First Peoples of Victoria - which is just one simple line but incredibly complex - develop a shared understanding among all Victorians of the impact of colonisation as well as the diversity, strength and resilience of First Peoples cultures; and make recommendations for healing, system reform and practical changes for laws, policy and education as well as matters to be included in future treaties.
 Yoorrook could not achieve its purpose without evidence from First Peoples.
 In these circumstances First Peoples' evidence to the commission has shown to be much more likely to contain traumatic information than evidence from non-Aboriginal people.